ritobrotoghosh/ritobrotoghosh/README.md

 - 📫 How to reach me **mr.ritoghosh@gmail.com**

-- 📄 Know about my experiences [on LinkedIn](www.linkedin.com/in/ritobrotoghosh)

 - ⚡ Fun fact **I spend 90% of my time cleaning data and the remaining 10% wondering how it got so messy in the first place.
 It's a bit like being a digital detective in a never-ending episode of 'Data CSI'.
 So, you can call me the Sherlock Holmes of spreadsheets!**

 <h3 align="left">Connect with me:</h3>